gurby123/AppBootStrap/README.md

 The images on this website are not free and are only for demo purposes.

 # WorkFlow
 The website was retrieved from a Themefisher demo with an MIT license.
 The workflow file was added to monitor and test it before deployment.
 It was tested on Node.js 12.x, 14.x and 16.x.
-So far the tests have all failed.
-I am still on completing the integration stage so that I can progress to the deployment phase at a private server.
+So far the tests on 14.x and 16.x have failed.
+I am able to successfully integrate github-actions with the local machine using Node.js 12.x.
+The push function to the VPS server and Docker Hub is still work in progress.
 # Docker1

 The Docker file with ALPINE and python broke the images and hyperlinks of the website giving a skeletal website witohut the bells and wistles of CSS and SASS.